Axia-Tech/AXIA-wiki/docs/general/redenomination.md

 ## The Vote

-After the genesis block of AXIASolar was created and the network was running with a decentralized community of validators securing the network, AXIACoin Foundation decided to put the redenomination topic up to a vote again.
+After the genesis block of AXIACoin was created and the network was running with a decentralized community of validators securing the network, AXIACoin Foundation decided to put the redenomination topic up to a vote again.
 This time, the vote was explicitly binding &mdash; meaning that it would be executed if voted through.
-In comparison, the vote on AXIALunar was of course non-binding, being at best a way to capture a signal without a direct way to affect the AXIASolar chain.
+In comparison, the vote on AXIALunar was of course non-binding, being at best a way to capture a signal without a direct way to affect the AXIACoin chain.

-Based on the feedback received during the AXIALunar referendum, the [AXIASolar vote][blog 2] was held as an approval vote, with four available options.
+Based on the feedback received during the AXIALunar referendum, the [AXIACoin vote][blog 2] was held as an approval vote, with four available options.
 SOLAR holders could issue votes for any configuration of the four options: no change, a change of 10x, a change of 100x, or a change of 1000x.
-The vote logic was contained in a specially-built Substrate pallet that was included in AXIASolar's runtime for this poll.
+The vote logic was contained in a specially-built Substrate pallet that was included in AXIACoin's runtime for this poll.

-The important notes of the AXIASolar vote were as follows:
+The important notes of the AXIACoin vote were as follows:

 > - Any combination of the four options may be approved of by the voter.
 There is no need to select
 >   only one option!